• Home

 What other traditional Japanese clothing can I rent?

-Power Adaptors Japan uses standard Type A and B adapters which is similar to the US.
-However, note that the voltage may be different so be careful with your electronics and use a voltage converter.
-I always recommend buying a universal adaptor so you can use it in any country (great for future travels) and it offers extra ports for USB cables to charge your devices.
+Power Adaptors 🔌: I always recommend buying a universal adaptor so you can use it in any country (great for future travels), and it offers extra ports for USB cables to charge your devices.

-Attractions & Tours 🌟 Klook and GetYourGuide are my preferred platforms for local tours and activities in Japan.
+Attractions & Tours 🌟 Klook and GetYourGuide are my preferred platforms for local tours and activities in Europe.
 They make it easy to compare tours, book experiences and the best deals.
-You can also download their mobile app where you can easily access your bookings on the go.
+You can also download their mobile app, where you can easily access your bookings on the go.

 Travel Insurance 🛡️ I use World Nomads for overseas travel insurance.
 Travel with peace of mind knowing you’ll be covered for unexpected events and plan a worry-free journey.